bobbleoxs/shantax/content/posts/stitch-success.md

 +++
 date = 2022-12-21T17:53:00Z
 slug = "stitch-success"
-title = "🪡Stitching Success - 3 Tax Tech Wisdom from Dressmaking💻"
+title = "🪡Stitching Success - 3 Tax Tech Wisdoms from Sewing and Dressmaking 👗"
 +++

 The COVID-19 pandemic brought an unexpected amount of downtime, leading many of us to pick up new hobbies to keep ourselves engaged.
 One of my favourite new hobbies I picked up during the pandemic was dressmaking.
 Although it might seem worlds away from my professional life in tax technology, I discovered that the careful art of tailoring has some surprisingly relevant lessons for my work.
 Here are the top three.